akshitagupta15june/Face-X/Recognition-Algorithms/Face recognition using ICA (Independent Component Analysis)/Readme.md

 substitute PCA with ICA, and to use the coefficients of the ICA expansion (instead of those from PCA) as feature vectors for the faces.
 It is expected that, ICA source vectors being independent (instead of PCA eigenvectors being uncorrelated only), they will be closer to natural features of images, and thus more able to represent differences between faces.

+ICA is an unsupervised learning rule that was derived from the principle of optimal information transfer through sigmoidal , neuron Consider the case of a single input, x, and output, y, passed through a nonlinear squashing function, g,